mdeniz/marcus_bikes/README.md

 ### Setup

-As this project is based on the [Ruby on Rails](https://rubyonrails.org/) framework, here you can find the steps in order have it working.
+As this project is based on the [Ruby on Rails](https://rubyonrails.org/) framework, here you can find the steps in order to make it work.

 You most probably have all the needed libraries set in your system if you have worked with Ruby on Rails lately.
 Here is a list of the base you need to have: